manish-garodia/manish-garodia/projects/dba-essentials-test/manage-instance-memory/shutdown-startup-instance/shutdown-startup-instance.md

 ## Introduction

-This lab steps you through the procedure to shut down and start up an Oracle instance using SQL commands and Oracle Enterprise Manager Cloud Control (Oracle EMCC) .
+This lab steps you through the procedure to shut down and start up the Database Instance using SQL commands and Oracle Enterprise Manager Cloud Control (Oracle EMCC) .

 Estimated Time: 15 minutes

 ### Objectives

-- Set the environment variables and manage Database Instance using SQL commands.
+- Set the environment variables.
+- Shut down and start up the Database Instance from SQL command line.
-- Shut down and start up Oracle Database from Oracle EMCC.
+- Shut down and start up the Database Instance from Oracle EMCC.

 ### Prerequisites